grpc-ecosystem/grpc-gateway/README.md

-## Installation
+## Requirements

+##### Go 1.6 or higher

+You can download the binary release from [releases](https://golang.org/dl/) or compile the source release.

+Make sure that your `$GOPATH/bin` is in your `$PATH`.

+##### (Optional)ProtocolBuffers 3.0.0-beta-3 or later

+In project, we have provided  gRPC stub and reverse-proxy so that this step is optional.

-First you need to install ProtocolBuffers 3.0.0-beta-3 or later.
-If you have not install proto, you can install protoc as fellow
+If you want to enerate gRPC stub and reverse-proxy by yourself, you need to install ProtocolBuffers 3.0.0-beta-3 or later.

+You can download the binary release from [releases](https://github.com/google/protobuf/releases) or compile the source release.

 ```sh
 cd /tmp